Do you judge people by how much money they make?

 And so, for this session, I was asked to talk about budgeting.

 It was a short session.
-But in those twenty minutes, you know as much as I tried, I realised that the students they were very distracted and they weren’t listening to me.
+But in those twenty minutes, you know as much as I tried, I realised that the students were very distracted and they weren’t listening to me.
 It was quite disheartening actually.

-As the session came to a close, I asked myself what can I leave behind that can make an impact to their lives.
+As the session came to a close, I asked myself what can I leave behind that can make an impact on their lives.
 And this was what I shared with them, “Guys, can you just listen to me for the next 1 minute?”

 And I said this:

 You know the world judges all of us based on what we have or what we don’t have.
 Isn’t it true?
 The world judges us based on the car we drive, unfortunately, the house we stay, the amount of money we have in the banks and for you students, even your results, even the school you go to.

 And I saw many of the noddings away because it’s true.